-This monthly edition differs from our usual monthly news segment.
-We have decided to provide more locally-focused updates, particularly within the Middle East, so that you can remain easily up to date with changes in sustainable initiatives.
+As the Middle East continues to be an important economic region in the world, awareness of sustainability has steadily increased.
+This monthly edition provides you with more locally-focused updates within the Middle East, so that you can remain easily up to date with changes in sustainable initiatives.

 IRENA Forges UAE Sustainable Finance Pact

 The International Renewable Energy Agency (IRENA) and global financial centre Abu Dhabi Global Market (ADGM) have signed a memorandum of understanding for both parties to commit to advancing sustainable finance across the UAE and the Middle East.
 This engagement with one another will facilitate investment in renewable energy, enable the increased development of a sustainable finance ecosystem that includes clean power.
 Additionally, this maintains the support of any ongoing initiatives relating to sustainability.

 How the Middle East is Shifting to A Sustainable Future

 Many economies in the Middle East rely on their production and export of fossil fuels for their economies and ensuing activity.
 Nevertheless, there has been an increase in sustainable developments with some governments expediting investments in renewables including solar and waste to energy.
 A notable development as Saudi Arabia’s implementation of a $28 billion renewable energy development programme.
 This programme offers loans for clean energy projects and the manufacturers of le energy components.

 Click here to read about other sustainable developments.

 UAE-based AMEA Power is to build a 500MW wind farm and 200MW solar plant in Egypt after securing power purchase agreements with the Egyptian Electricity Transmission Company (EETC) for the projects.